caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 It's also a good idea to confirm that your validation level is functioning as expected.

 Below is my test code, which lives in `q2-dwq2/q2_dwq2/tests/test_types_and_formats.py`.
-I added a few new test data files, which you can access from [my code on GitHub](add-artifact-class-commit).
+I added a few new test data files to support these tests, which you can access from [my code on GitHub](add-artifact-class-commit).

 ```python
 from qiime2.plugin import ValidationError